hopsoft/pry-test/README.md

 # MicroTest

-## The Sinatra of testing frameworks.
+## The Sinatra of testing frameworks

 ### Quick Start